QleekR/Peer-To-Peer-Demo-Prototype/README.md

 - we need to test transactions with real cryptocurrency wallets and payment gateways rather than using hypothetical json files as wallets and gateways.

-**2. Lack of Security**
+**2. Storing LP peers IP and Port**
-- lack of security, till now i have hard coded ip and port for client peer to connect to the "liquidity providing"(LP) peer for exchange, we must figure out a way to securely store ip and port of every LP peer on every client peer.
+- Till now i have hard coded ip and port for client peer to connect to the "liquidity providing"(LP) peer for exchange, we must figure out a way to securely store ip and port of every LP peer on every client peer.

+- Initial plan is to update Client code everytime a new LP peer is added.

+- We need a way in which only client code can know what LP peer's IP and Port is.

 - The benefit of such will be that we wont need a central server for matchmaking every client peer to every LP peer.